1. Table of contents

 What happens at your interview

-We will arrange for you to have an interview with a trained officer.
-Our staff are fully trained to offer all information and advice you may need and our services are free, confidential, professional and understanding.
+We will arrange for you to have an interview with a trained officer, with either our Assessment or Prevention Team.
+Our staff are fully trained to offer all information and advice you may need.
+Our services are free, confidential, professional and understanding.

 • Offer you an interview with a Caseworker of the same sex